 discontinuous flow of the

-cardiac pump in a continuous precapillary flow.
-After the stroke volume and with the aortic valves closed, a portion of blood is still "stuck"
+cardiac pump into a continuous precapillary flow.
+After the stroke volume and with the aortic valves closed, a portion of the blood is still "stuck"

 in the aortic wall and in the great arteries and is later freed in the diastolic phase (Windkessel effect).
-This process helps keeping appropriate
+This process helps to keep appropriate

 and a loss in arterial compliance.
 In other terms, differential pressure increases producing higher systolic pressure on one hand, and